dmsimard/python-cachetclient/README.rst

 python-cachetclient_ is a client and library that can be used to communicate with the Cachet_ API.

+Disclaimer: This is a work in progress.
+Please feel free to provide feedback and contribute to the project !

 .. _python-cachetclient: https://github.com/dmsimard/python-cachetclient
 .. _Cachet: https://cachethq.io/